CharlieMallon/milestoneThree/README.md

     -   Add a to do item
     -   Complete a to do item
     -   Delete a to do item
+    -   Add extra information
+        -   Description
+        -   Category - such as house work, Work, Crafts.
+        -   Deadlines (timescales)
+        -   Subtasks/dependencies/contentions
+        -   Hashtags?
+        -   Recurring tasks.
+    -   Prioritize tasks

     #### Description:

-    The user will be able to easiliy add to do items using a 'title'.
-There will then be optional feilds that can be populatied, a discription, a 'catorgory' and timescales.
+    The user will be able to easily add to do items using a 'title'.
+There will then be optional felids that can be populated after creation.
+The user will be able to prioritize tasks quickly (i.e this task needs to be done today!).

     #### User Story 2